-The COVID-19 pandemic has created significant additional risks across the business, particularly in its assessment of the provision for credit impairment.
-All forward looking assumptions are inherently more uncertain during these unprecedented times.
+The Covid-19 pandemic has created some additional risks across the business, particularly in its assessment of the provision for credit impairments.
+All forward-looking assumptions are inherently more uncertain during these unprecedented times.
 While the key audit matter "Provisions for expected credit losses", detailed below, is unchanged from last year, the underlying audit risk has increased which impacted the extent of audit testing we conducted to conclude evidence that we had gathered was appropriate.